philiprodrigues/integrationtest/docs/README.md

 * `completed_process`: [`subprocess.CompletedProcess`](https://docs.python.org/3/library/subprocess.html#subprocess.CompletedProcess) object with the output of the nanorc process
 * `confgen_name`: The name of the configuration generation module used as input to this test
-* `confgen_arguments`: The arguments that were passed to the configuration generation module for this test (useful when running multiple confgens/nanorc sessions as described below)
+* `confgen_arguments`: The arguments that were passed to the configuration generation module for this test (useful when running multiple confgens/nanorc systems as described below)
-* `nanorc_commands`:  The list of commands given to `nanorc` for this test (useful when running multiple confgens/nanorc sessions as described below)
+* `nanorc_commands`:  The list of commands given to `nanorc` for this test (useful when running multiple confgens/nanorc systems as described below)
 * `run_dir`:           [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) pointing to the directory in which nanorc was run
 * `json_dir`:          [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) pointing to the directory in which the run configuration json files are stored
 * `data_files`:        list of [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) with each of the HDF5 data files produced by the run
 * `log_files`:         list of [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) with each of the log files produced by the run
 * `opmon_files`:       list of [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) with each of the opmon json files produced by the run

-## Running multiple confgens/nanorc sessions
+## Running multiple confgens/nanorc systems

 You may want to run the same tests on the output of multiple confgens (eg, to check that the system works with a particular option both on and off).
 To do this, change `confgen_arguments` to be a list of _lists_ of arguments to your `confgen` script.
 Eg: